-Being a neurological competence centre, we treat neurological diseases of all phases and degrees of severities.
+Being a neurological competence centre, we treat all neurological diseases of all degrees of severities.
 In an ideal situation, a neurological patient who has recovered from an acute situation (such as e.g. a stroke) returns to his or her every-day life and occupation.
 Benefits for the patient: no transfers and no redundant diagnostics.

 About 69 million people around the world suffer from Traumatic Brain Injury (TBI) each year.
 TBI is a non-degenerative injury to the brain from an external force, possibly leading to permanent or temporary impairment of cognitive, physical, and psychosocial functions.
 Common causes are vehicle collisions, falls, or violent assaults.
 Symptoms of mild TBI range from headaches, dizziness, sleep disturbances, and memory problems whereas the symptoms of moderate to severe TBI include slurred speech, seizures, or even the loss of consciousness.
 It requires intensive and neurological care to rehabilitate and recover.